 I received Him as my personal Savior, was forgiven of all my sins, received eternal life, and began my eternal relationship with my Creator.
 (See Life Changing Letter post.)
 As I began to grow in His grace through studying the Bible, and meeting other Christians, God gave me a desire to become a nurse with the hope that He would use me to point others to my dear Savior.

 I received my BSN in 1977 from one of the largest universities in the USA and enjoyed participating in a campus ministry during my college years.
 Since then, I have worked in a variety of specialty areas including hospital medical-surgical nursing, diabetes, obstetrics, staff development, hemodialysis, home care, and case management.
 In 1998, I earned my MSN and became a Family Nurse Practitioner.
 As a FNP, I have worked in psychiatry, geriatrics, rehabilitation, and home care.

-I enjoy traveling and have had the joy of visiting over 20 countries and 44 of the 50 United States.
-My remaining states to visit are Alabama, Alaska, Arkansas, Mississippi, New Mexico, and Oregon.
+I enjoy traveling and have had the joy of visiting over 20 countries and 46 of the 50 United States.
+My remaining states to visit are Alaska, Arkansas, New Mexico, and Oregon.
 I also volunteered on several short-term medical mission trips.
-My friends around the world have enriched my life!
+I thank God for my friends around the world who have enriched my life.

-Because I still work with potentially violent patients, I have changed the names of people I mention.
-I purposely try not to use medical “jargon” so the person who has no medical background can follow along easily.
+I have changed the names of most of the people I mention.
+I purposely try not to use medical jargon so the person who has no medical background can easily understand.

-As my nursing career draws to a close, I desire to encourage other Christian nurses, nursing students, and those considering entering nursing by sharing the lessons God has taught me about Himself.
+My goal is to encourage other Christian nurses, nursing students, and those considering entering nursing by sharing the lessons God has taught me about Himself.
 I also want to record some of the many changes in the medical field I have witnessed in the past four decades.
 I look forward to making new friends and pray you will keep “Looking unto Jesus, the author and finisher of our faith.”
-Hebrews 12:2
+Hebrews 12:2 (KJV)